Wire Pull Smoke Grenade: The Complete Guide to How They Work

 Ignition hand position One-handed or two-handed Two-handed recommended

-Ignition force required Firm tug (approx. 5–8 lbs) Firm upward pull
+Ignition force required Firm sideways tug (~5โ€“8 lbs) Firm upward pull (~5โ€“8 lbs)

-One-handed use Yes β€” ring hooks over finger Less natural one-handed
+One-handed use Yes โ€” ring hooks over a finger Less natural one-handed

-Example Shutter Bombs products WP40, Twin Vent II, EG25 TP40
+Example Shutter Bombs products WP40, WP40-D, Twin Vent II, EG25 TP40

-Wire-pull is generally preferred for photography sessions where a subject or assistant needs to hold the grenade in one hand while posing.
-The ring can be looped over a finger and pulled with the other hand, or even pre-staged so the photographer’s assistant pulls while the shooter frames.
+Wire-pull is generally preferred for photography sessions where a subject or assistant holds the grenade in one hand while posing โ€” the ring loops over a finger and pulls with the other hand, or it's pre-staged so an assistant pulls while the shooter frames.
+Top-pull (the TP40) trades that for a fast straight-up cap pull that's quick to redeploy between takes.
+For a deeper side-by-side, read wire-pull vs. top-pull: which should you choose.

 Which Shutter Bombs Products Use Wire-Pull?

-WP40 Wire Pull Smoke Grenade (90 seconds)
+WP40 Wire Pull Smoke Grenade (โ‰ˆ90 seconds)

-The WP40 is the flagship wire-pull grenade.
-Its 90-second burn delivers a massive, dense cloud β€” ideal for portrait sessions, music videos, and event photography.
-Available in all 9 Shutter Bombs colors.
-The single vent design concentrates smoke output in a directional plume you can aim by tilting the grenade.
+The WP40 is the workhorse of the wire-pull lineup.
+Its โ‰ˆ90-second burn โ€” the longest in the 40mm family โ€” delivers a massive, sustained cloud, ideal for portrait sessions, music videos, and event photography.
+A single top vent concentrates output into a directional plume you can aim by tilting the grenade.
+Available in all 9 colors.
+Expect 30โ€“50 usable frames per can.

-Pro Tip: One-Handed Technique
+Pro Tip: one-handed technique

 Hold the grenade body in your dominant hand with the vent pointing away from you and your subject.
-Hook the pull ring over your index finger on your non-dominant hand.
-In a single confident motion, push the grenade body forward while keeping your ring finger stationary β€” the ring peels away cleanly every time.
-Hesitation causes misfires.
+Hook the pull ring over the index finger of your non-dominant hand.
+In one confident motion, push the grenade body forward and to the side while keeping that index finger stationary โ€” the ring peels away cleanly every time.
+Hesitation, or pulling straight up, causes misfires.

 Why Wire-Pull Is Safer Than Fuse-Lit Alternatives

-Older consumer smoke products used a pyrotechnic fuse β€” essentially a short length of slow-match that required a lighter to ignite.
-Wire-pull eliminates several risks associated with fuse ignition:
+Older consumer smoke products used a pyrotechnic fuse โ€” essentially a short length of slow-match that required a lighter to ignite.
+Wire-pull removes several risks tied to fuse ignition:

-• No open flame needed β€” you don’t need a lighter, removing one point of failure in windy or wet conditions.
+• No lighter needed โ€” there's no external flame to manage, removing one point of failure in windy or wet conditions.

-• Defined start time β€” fuses have variable burn rates; wire-pull fires within 1–2 seconds, predictably.
+• Defined start time โ€” fuses have variable burn rates; wire-pull fires within 1โ€“2 seconds, predictably.

-• No dangling fuse hazard β€” there is no burning cord near clothing, hair, or dry vegetation.
+• No dangling fuse hazard โ€” there's no burning cord near clothing, hair, or dry vegetation.

 One-Handed vs. Two-Handed Operation

-Wire-pull grenades support both operation styles.
-For most photography sessions, two-handed operation is standard: grip the body, pull the ring with the free hand, then hand off to the subject or set the grenade on the ground.
-For solo operators β€” K-9 handlers, airsoft players, and SAR teams β€” one-handed activation is possible using the hook-and-push technique described above.
-The TP40’s top-pull design is slightly less suited to one-handed operation because the activation axis runs parallel to the grenade body rather than perpendicular.
+Wire-pull grenades support both styles.
+For most photography sessions, two-handed operation is standard: grip the body, pull the ring to the side with the free hand, then hand off to the subject or set the grenade on non-flammable ground.
+For solo operators โ€” K-9 handlers, airsoft players, and search-and-rescue teams โ€” one-handed activation works using the hook-and-push technique above.
+The TP40's top-pull cap is slightly less suited to one-handed use because the activation axis runs parallel to the body rather than perpendicular.
+Either way, hold the can by the base: the vent area gets hot during and after burn.

 Can a wire-pull smoke grenade misfire?

-Misfires with Enola Gaye wire-pull grenades are uncommon but can occur when the pull motion is hesitant, angled incorrectly, or too slow.
-Official Enola Gaye documentation specifies pulling the ring at exactly 90 degrees away from the device body in one smooth, decisive motion β€” pulling upward is the most common user error and increases misfire risk significantly.
-If a unit does not ignite after activation, place it on the ground immediately and maintain a 2-meter safety distance for a minimum of 60 seconds before approaching.
-Do not attempt to re-pull, dismantle, or inspect the device.
-For disposal, submerge the misfired unit in water for a minimum of 48 hours, then discard in regular household waste β€” this is the official Enola Gaye disposal protocol for both spent and misfired units.
-The WP40 Wire Pull is the most popular format and performs reliably when activation technique is correct.
+Misfires with Enola Gaye wire-pull grenades are uncommon but can occur when the pull is hesitant, angled wrong, or too slow.
+Pull the ring firmly to the side in one smooth, decisive motion.
+If a unit does not ignite, set it down on a non-flammable surface, wait at least 60 seconds, and keep a safe distance before approaching.
+Do not re-pull, dismantle, or inspect it.
+For disposal, submerge the misfire in water for 48 hours before discarding.
+The WP40 is the most popular format and performs reliably when the technique is correct.

 Does the wire-pull leave a spark when it fires?

-This is one of the most common misconceptions about wire-pull smoke grenades, and the answer is nuanced.
-Enola Gaye's official safety documentation explicitly states that sparks are produced for 1-2 seconds at the moment of the ring pull during activation.
-This brief spark output is a defined characteristic of the friction ignition composition, not a design flaw.
-The spark is short-lived and localized to the ignition point, not a sustained flame, but it is present.
-This is precisely why Enola Gaye mandates gloves and eye protection for the person igniting the device.
-It also explains why wire-pull grenades must never be activated near dry grass, wooden decks, or any flammable materials.
-For the WP40 Wire Pull and all other formats in the lineup, treating that initial 1-2 second window with respect is a core part of safe operation.
+Yes โ€” a brief spark is produced at the moment of the wire pull.
+That's a defined characteristic of the friction ignition composition, not a flaw: the wire dragging through the friction compound is what lights the charge.
+The spark is short-lived (about 1โ€“2 seconds) and localized to the ignition point โ€” not a sustained flame โ€” but it is present.
+That's why Enola Gaye recommends gloves and eye protection for the person igniting the device, and why wire-pull grenades should never be activated near dry grass, wooden decks, or other flammables.

 What is the difference between WP40 and Twin Vent II ignition?